Tudor181/EcommerceParts/README.md

 # EcomerceParts: Truck Parts E-commerce Application

 EcomerceParts is a specialized e-commerce platform designed exclusively for truck owners, providing them with a user-friendly experience to manage their truck fleet, drivers, and order truck parts.
-The application is built using Java Spring Boot mostly and Java Swing and integrates with a RESTful API for seamless data exchange.
+The application is built using Java Spring Boot mostly and Java Swing that integrates with a RESTful API for seamless data exchange.

 ## Technologies Used

+EcomerceParts relies on the following technologies and libraries:

 - **Database:** MongoDB
 - **Backend Framework:** Java Spring Framework